alibaba/FederatedScope/benchmark/pFL-Bench/README.md

 If you use other customized data directory, please replace the value of `data.root` in the scripts accordingly.

 # 2. Docker Environment
 The experiments are conducted on the *federatedscope-torch1.8-application* docker image, you can build it using the [Dockfile](https://github.com/alibaba/FederatedScope/blob/master/enviroment/docker_files/federatedscope-torch1.8-application.Dockerfile).
+If you do not want to use docker, you can also install the required package according to the steps depicted in the Dockfile.

 We also provide a built docker [image](https://federatedscope.oss-cn-beijing.aliyuncs.com/federatedscope_cuda10_torch18_app.tar), you can download it and creat your image as
 ```